Wantable Style Edit Review

 More about Wantable style edit

-In addition to a Wantable style edit for women, you can get a Wantable Fitness edit.
-For fun I did a style quiz after checkout for a fitness edit.
-It included questions about what kind of exercise I would be wearing fitness clothing for and where I would be working out–at home, yoga studio or a gym.
-When I do a Wantable fitness edit, I’ll add it to my blog post on the best workout clothes subscription boxes.
+In addition to a Wantable style edit for women, you can get a Wantable Active edit.
+For fun I did a style quiz after checkout for an active edit.
+It included questions about what kind of exercise I would be wearing fitness clothing for and where I would be working outโat home, yoga studio or a gym.
+In fact, after I went through a Wantable active edit, I added it to my blog post on the best workout clothes subscription boxes.

 Wantable plus size

-As I mentioned some of the Wantable brands that came in my style edit were ones I’d never heard of.
-But when I searched them on Google, they ended up being brands you could find at Nordstrom or Bloomingdale’s.
+As I mentioned some of the Wantable clothing brands that came in my style edit were ones Iโd never heard of.
+But when I searched them on Google, they ended up being legit brands you could find at Nordstrom or Bloomingdaleโs.
 Of the Wantable brands in my box, Liverpool was the one I was most familiar with.

 There does seem to be an exclusive Wantable brand called W. by Wantable.